petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-clustering-for-the-liferay-service.md

 1. Click *Deploy Build*.

-Once your services restart, clustering is enabled, and you have three nodes of the Liferay service.
+Once your services restart, clustering is enabled, and you have two nodes of the Liferay service.

 Next, you'll configure the Liferay service to auto-scale for even more instances when they are needed.